Yluro/symmetry-measurements/README.md

 4. Results are printed to the console and saved in `<dataset_path>/autoSHAPE/`.

 ## Octahedral Distortion Parameters.
-Reimplementation of the OctaDist algorithm based on a topological approach.
-Values are normally consistent with OctaDist.
+Symmetry Measurements comes with a reimplementation of the [OctaDist](https://octadist.github.io/)$^3$ algorithm.
+This implementation is based on a topological approach.
+Several features from the original program have been pruned for the ease of portability to Olex2 and overall redundancy.
+The Octahedral distortion parameters module calculates all the values normally produced by Octadist.Values are normally consistent with OctaDist.
-- Bond length distortion
+- Bond length distortion:
 ```math
 \zeta = \sum_{i=1}^6 |d_i - d_{mean}|
 ```
 where $d_i$ is individual M-X bond distance and $d_{mean}$ is the mean metal-ligand bond distance.
-- Octahedral tilting parameter
+- Octahedral tilting parameter:
 ```math
 \Delta = \sum_{i=1}^6 \left|\frac{d_i - d_{mean}}{d_{mean}}\right|
 ```
 where $d_i$ is individual M-X bond distance and $d_{mean}$ is the mean metal-ligand bond distance.
-- Cis-angle distortion
+- Cis-angle distortion:
 ```math
 \Sigma = \sum_{i=1}^{12} |90^\circ - \phi_i|
 ```
+- Trans angle distortion:
 where $\phi_i$ are the cis angles.
 ```math
 \tau = \sum_{i=1}^3 |180^\circ - \psi_i|
 ```
 where $\psi_i$ are the trans angles.
+- Octahedral twisting distortion:
 ```math
 \Theta = \sum_{i=1}^{24}  |60^\circ - \theta_i|
 ```